Nigeria News Today. Your online Nigerian Newspaper : Anambra shuns Democracy Day celebration

 Analysts have criticized some state governments for marking the Democracy Day with lavish celebrations at a time millions of their citizens go to bed hungry from day to day.

-Adinuba said that instead of the usual merry-making, dinning and wining that had characterised the event in the past, the Anambra Government wanted its citizens to have sober reflection on the journey so far.
+Adinuba said that instead of the usual merry-making, dining and wining that had characterised the event in the past, the Anambra Government wanted its citizens to have a sober reflection on the journey so far.

 Nigeria, Africa’s most populous nation returned to popular democracy 19 years ago after a brutal military era that was characterized by looting.